-The Best Ways to Preserve Chives
+How to Preserve Chives

 Who doesn’t want a dollop of melted chive butter on their grilled steak or a dash of zesty chive vinegar on their salad in the dead of winter?
 I love blowing my guests away at a dinner party in December with flavors that evoke the smells, memories, and tastes of summer.
+Chive is a garden staple that can be preserved and used in many ways.

 Finding ways to enjoy the vibrant flavors of summer all year-round is one of the most rewarding aspects of gardening.
-I almost get more excited thinking about ways to preserve my herbs than I do growing them!
+I almost get more excited thinking about ways to preserve fresh herbs than I do growing them!

 Whip up Some Chive Butter